panaverse/panaverse.github.io/README.md

 # Learning Metaverse Development in Baby Steps

-Watch this video to Understand the level 3D Technology has reached
+Watch this video to Understand the level 3D Graphics Technology has reached

 [![The enabling technology for Metaverse](video_image.png)](https://www.youtube.com/watch?v=NgcYLIvlp_k "NVIDIA Marbles at Night")